ibexa/documentation-developer/docs/pim/pim_guide.md

 ### General and variant-specific assets

 Products and product variants can have their image assets.
-You can set up general assets — it means that the product will have an asset visible in the main product view.
+You can set up general assets — it means that the product has an asset visible in the main product view.
 Additionally, you can assign assets to product variants and place them in a collection.

 ![General and variant-specific assets](img/general_assets.png)